FAQs: Dealing with consumers and credit

-This information sheet (INFO 105) covers frequently asked questions on consumers and credit under the National Consumer Credit Protection Act 2009 (National Credit Act).
-It covers:
+This is Information Sheet (INFO 105).
+It covers frequently asked questions on consumers and credit under the National Consumer Credit Protection Act 2009 (National Credit Act).

-What protections does the credit regime put in place?
+What protections does the credit legislation put in place?

 Credit providers and credit assistance providers across the industry need to be licensed to engage in regulated credit activities.
-The laws ASIC administers in relation to credit also include responsible lending obligations, protections around hardship as well as unfair contract terms in standard form consumer contracts.
+The laws ASIC administers in relation to credit also include responsible lending obligations, protections around hardship and unfair contract terms in standard form consumer contracts.

 What information is available for consumers?